IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 1. The data source is a Python class or function that will produce the data to be analyzed.
 It could be data from Kafka, a file, database, etc.  That data is converted to a `Stream` object and is called the source `Stream`.
 2. The source `Stream` is processed by one or more transforms.
 A transform might compute the average of the data on a `Stream`, filtering out bad data, and so on.
 3. Each transform produces another `Stream` as output, which is then forwarded to the next transform.
-4. The last `Stream`, containing the results, is sent to a data sink, another function that will save the data to an external system.
+4. The last `Stream`, containing the results, is sent to a data sink, another function that saves the data to an external system.

 Let's look at a very simple application that demonstrates this concept: